Welcome to this tour of Ibn Battuta's medieval travels!

 Dar al-Islam in the 14th Century

-The map on the left shows the Muslim World (or Dar al-Islam) about 1300.
-The map on the right shows the route of Ibn Battuta's journeys.
+The first map below shows the Muslim World (or Dar al-Islam) about 1300.
+The second map shows the route of Ibn Battuta's journeys.
 Ibn Battuta mainly traveled to places with Muslim governments in the areas inside the black border marking the Dar al-Islam.
 Beyond that, Muslim traders had already ventured out into China, Indonesia and further, and had established small Muslim communities in many regions of the world.
 Ibn Battuta would seldom be far from fellow Muslims on his travels, and he would greatly benefit from the charity and hospitality offered to Muslim travelers and pilgrims.